 Walgreens Rite Aid Merger News, Why The Walgreens Rite Aid Merger Did Not come to Fruition

 For anyone that’s shopped at Rite Aid stores, you know that Rite Aid is essentially a fancier Walgreens, and I’d say that it’s something like a blend of Walgreens and Target, with regards to its quality and layout.
 It was essentially a dumbed down CVS, and as Louis CK once told the joke “that should be there slogan.
 CVS, sometimes you gotta go in there.”
 All jokes aside however, the Walgreens Rite Aid Merger unfortunately never fully came to fruition, however a partial merger still did.
-What was once going to be a $17 billion merger, followed by a $10 billion dollar acquisition, and then a $15 billion outright purchase, What ended up happening however, was that Walgreens ended up acquiring $5.2 billion worth of franchises of Rite Aid, so on some level it did succeed.
+What was once going to be a $17 billion merger, followed by a $10 billion dollar acquisition, and then a $15 billion outright purchase, as well as one of the biggest stories in the world of Finance.
+What ended up happening however, was that Walgreens ended up acquiring $5.2 billion worth of franchises of Rite Aid, so on some level it did succeed.
 The following blog post will walk through exactly what happened during the Walgreens Rite Aid Merger, be sure to subscribe for daily blog posts sent straight to your email!

 The Walgreens Rite Aid Merger News of The Week, The Details Surrounding The Merger